chongwar/vgg16-pytorch/README.md

 ## enviroment
 torch==1.2.0  torchvision==0.4.0
 ## train_data and test_data
-in the data file, save the training and testing images and a label text file
+in the data file, save the training images, testing images and a label text file